zydou/arti/doc/dev/notes/vanguards.md

 This includes circuits to connect to introduction points, rendezvous points, and hsdirs.)

+We call "circuit stem" the portion of a hidden service circuit that is built differently when vanguards are in use.

-The vanguard design will apply to the "stub" circuits that we build in HsCircPool.
+The vanguard design will apply to the "stem" circuits that we build in HsCircPool.
 These circuits correspond to everything in an HS circuit _before_ we add an introduction point, rendezvous point, or hsdir.
-For client rendezvous connections, we use the stub circuits unmodified, and use the final hop as our rendezvous point.
+For client rendezvous connections, we use the circuits stems unmodified, and use the final hop as our rendezvous point.

 Here's our schema:
 ```
-     Client hsdir:  STUB+ -> HsDir
+     Client hsdir:  GUARDED -> HsDir
-     Client intro:  STUB+ -> Ipt
+     Client intro:  GUARDED -> Ipt
-     Client rend:   STUB+
+     Client rend:   GUARDED
-     Service hsdir: STUB  -> HsDir      (*)
+     Service hsdir: NAIVE   -> HsDir      (*)
-     Service intro: STUB  -> Ipt
+     Service intro: NAIVE   -> Ipt
-     Service rend:  STUB+ -> Rpt
+     Service rend:  GUARDED -> Rpt
 ```

-Note that in some of these cases (marked above with `STUB+`), we are building a circuit to a final hop that an adversary can easily control.
+Note that in some of these cases (marked above with `GUARDED`), we are building a circuit to a final hop that an adversary can easily control.
 Right now, we don't distinguish these cases, but with vanguards we will.

 > (I've marked "service hsdir" with a *,
-> since maybe we want to call that one "stub+" as well.)
+> since maybe we want to call that one "guarded" as well.)

-Currently, stub circuits are built by taking a guard node, then two arbitrarily chosen middle nodes:
+Currently, circuit stems are built by taking a guard node, then two arbitrarily chosen middle nodes:
 ```
-   STUB  = G -> M -> M
+   NAIVE   = G -> M -> M
-   STUB+ = G -> M -> M
+   GUARDED = G -> M -> M
 ```

 There two variants of vanguards: "lite" and "full".